Air Fryer Broccoli

 Place the broccoli pieces into the air fryer.

-Once it’s time to add the food, evenly spread the broccoli pieces out on the air fryer tray.
-The pieces should only be one layer deep and not sitting on top of one another.
+Once it’s time to add the food, evenly spread the broccoli pieces out on the air fryer tray so they don’t overlap.

-Fry the broccoli for 5-7 minutes or until tender.
-Shake every two minutes.
+Air fry the broccoli at 380 degrees Fahrenheit for 5-7 minutes or until tender.
+Shake the air fryer basket every 2-3 minutes.

 Since every air fryer is slightly different, your broccoli might be done after 5 minutes or need a little bit longer.
-Ours is usually done at the 6 minute mark.
+When making fresh broccoli, ours is usually done at the 6-minute mark.

 green cooked broccoli in white bowl on wooden board with black air fryer handle behind.